-All cameras have some way of assessing white balance, which is responsible for balancing the content in the scene with the lighting conditions under which you're shooting.
-Tungsten light, for example, is far warmer in appearance than daylight or flash lighting, and a camera's auto white balance system compensates for this.
+All cameras have a white balance system which is responsible for getting colours looking right whatever the lighting conditions you're shooting in.
+Tungsten light, for example, is far warmer in appearance than daylight or flash lighting, and a camera's white balance system can compensate for this.

 Above: You can often access the white balance options via dedicated button.

 The Auto White Balance systems of most compact cameras do a perfectly reasonable job of retaining the original colours in the scene, and so for the most part it's safe to leave it on this setting.
 But it's not always perfect.